The CIO needs to be enterprise ‘polyglot,’ to master both business language and IT terminology, and beyond.

 1b) Recognize that this is a long-term project - Look for the things you can agree with, you will have plenty of opportunities to educate everyone else, later.

 Respect: For any level or type of communication, mutual respect is the right attitude.
 A good ‘interpreter’ is not only about translating the content of the conversation, but being cognizant of the tones and contextual intelligence, value multiple perspectives with respect to makes positive influence upon pulling a progressive conversation ahead.
 Respect does not require an arbiter - it requires a different mindset and a different behavior.
 If I am respectful of your contributions, it is to recognize the value that they offer, to genuinely attempt to adjust my own position or mental models to incorporate and reflect the additional value or insight you are offering.
-For leadership and team, good communication takes respect, and respect is two-way street.
+For leadership and team, good communication takes respect, and respect is the two-way street.

 RESPECT –Why team respects the leader: